-NFL draft rankings: 2017's top 10 running backs
+NFL draft rankings: 2017's top 15 running backs

 |Boise State

 Could Cook and Fournette both land in the top 10?
 Unlikely, but don’t rule it out.
 As things stand right now, both should be off the board within the first 20 picks, if nothing else.
-Fournette is a bruising, 235-pound back you want to get moving north and south as much as possible, although he sees the field well and can break off a sharp cut.
+Fournette is a bruising back you want to get moving north and south as much as possible, although he sees the field well and can break off a sharp cut.
 Cook is more of a do-everything back with deadly east-to-west abilities, yet he also has breakaway speed when he does get downhill.
 The Round 1 wild cards come behind them.
-McCaffrey and Samuel are electrifying chips that a creative coach could do wonders with, while Foreman and Williams are more in the workhorse vein.
-Hunt and McNichols could be very good pros—both offer a little of everything and max out their skill sets.
+McCaffrey is an electrifying chip that could be produce massive numbers with a creative coordinator.
+Former teammates Perine and Mixon both have the look of potential No. 1 backs, although Mixon obviously has significant off-field questions to answer.

+The middle rounds could wind up being a gold mine.
+Pumphrey is a Darren Sproles-like playmaker with excellent vision and burst.
+McGuire’s an under-the-radar name that also could step in and help as a rookie.